 ➔ When should I begin preparing my graduate portfolio?

-Ideally, begin at least 6–12 months before your application deadline.
-This gives you enough time to revise or create new work that reflects your current thinking and aligns with graduate-level expectations.
-Starting early also allows time to research programs, write your statement, and get feedback.
+It’s best to begin preparing your portfolio 6–12 months before your graduate school application deadline.
+Starting early gives you time to revise or create new work that reflects your current artistic vision, aligns with graduate-level expectations, and strengthens your overall submission.
+This timeline also allows you to draft and refine your artist statement, conduct research, and get feedback before finalizing your portfolio.